 Should you register with your embassy or consulate while you’re traveling to a foreign country?
 Maybe.
 It really depends on the country you’re visiting.
-In this article, we’ll show you how to register with your embassy or consulate while you’re abroad.
+In this article, we’ll show you how to register with many of the world’s embassies or consulates while you’re abroad.

 Even in countries that are quite stable, registering with your embassy or consulate can be a good idea.
 It means your government knows you’re there and can more easily help you if you get in trouble and need help.

 When we think of registering, we often think it’s a good idea to do it in more “sketchy” places.
 But what about others?
 Well, we all watch the news and know that anything can happen anywhere.
 Even the most stable Democracies with little to no history of issues with foreigners can experience a natural disaster.

 Travel Registration is a free service provided by specific countries to their citizens who are living or traveling (usually for an extended period) in a foreign country.

 You can do it either online for a lot of countries, but also by visiting the embassy of a foreign citizen.

 It is to build an emergency contact database so that they can contact you if an emergency arises, such as natural disaster or civil unrest, and provide you with assistance.

 Why should you register?

 The majority of travel registration programs are not mandatory.
 They are intended by countries to help their citizens abroad.

 And since it is a free service, it’s something to consider doing for your own good.
 Nobody can predict what will happen, so it is always wise to prepare, just in case.